rangle/augury-labs/docs/development-guide.md

 ## Running Demo Apps

-Demo apps (found in `demos`) must have their dependencies installed separately, as they are not part of the yarn workspace.
+Demo apps (found in `examples`) must have their dependencies installed separately, as they are not part of the yarn workspace.

-For more info see `demos/README.md` (TLDR: go to demo directory and do `yarn; yarn start:augury` )
+For more info see `examples/README.md` (TLDR: go to demo directory and do `yarn; yarn start:augury` )

 ## Referencing local packages from other local projects